lgdd/lfr-cli/docs/commands/create/create_workspace.md

 lfr c ws my-workspace -e dxp -b maven lfr c ws my-workspace -e dxp -b maven -v 7.3
 ```

+For DXP releases, the Liferay Workspace will find a custom bundle URL in the `gradle.properties` or `pom.xml` (`liferay.workspace.bundle.url` commented by default ).
+Because the `releases-cdn.liferay.com` URLs are often slow or unresponsive, this [custom repository](https://github.com/lgdd/liferay-dxp-releases){:target="_blank"} is mirroring the Tomcat bundles of each release as a GitHub release.
+It should improve the `lfr init` command.

 ## Flags:
 - `-h`, `--help`